MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 ## Country availability and supported languages
 **Supported countries, regions and languages**
-Find the countries/regions where Dynamics 365 Business Central is available and which languages are supported: https://aka.ms/bccountries
+Find the countries/regions where Business Central is available and which languages are supported: https://aka.ms/bccountries

 ## Training and coaching
 **ISV Development Center**